 Author: Lauri Alvarez

-Seven representatives from our partner organizations in the region participated: Centro de los Derechos Humanos Fray Matías de Córdova and Voces Mesoamericanas in southern Mexico, Comisión de Acción Social Menonita (CASM) and Casa Alianza from Honduras, Asociación Pop No’j in Guatemala, and Grupo de Monitoreo Independiente de El Salvador (GMIES) from El Salvador.
+Seven representatives from our partner organizations in the region participated: Centro de los Derechos Humanos Fray Matías de Córdova and Voces Mesoamericanas from southern Mexico, Comisión de Acción Social Menonita (CASM) and Casa Alianza from Honduras, Asociación Pop No’j in Guatemala, and Grupo de Monitoreo Independiente de El Salvador (GMIES) from El Salvador.

 We joined a congressional briefing and press conference with Alianzas Americas to highlight what terminating Temporary Protected Status (TPS) would mean for approximately 300,000 Hondurans and Salvadorans and then knocked on the doors of the halls of Congress, meeting with congressional offices and committees, the State Department, and advocates.
 Our partners spoke about their concerns with the “safe third country” agreements the Department of Homeland Security (DHS) signed with Guatemala, Honduras, and El Salvador.
-They explained how U.S. pressure has led Mexico to increase migrants’ rights violations in the last few months, fueling a humanitarian crisis at Mexico’s southern border.
+They explained how U.S. pressure has led Mexico to increasingly commit migrant rights violations in the last few months, fueling a humanitarian crisis at Mexico’s southern border.